PennyLaneAI/pennylane/doc/development/deprecations.rst

   - Added and deprecated for ``Sum`` and ``Prod`` instances in v0.35

-* Accessing ``qml.ops.Hamiltonian`` with new operator arithmetic enabled is deprecated.
-Using ``qml.Hamiltonian`` with new operator arithmetic enabled now returns a ``LinearCombination`` instance.
-Some functionality may not work as expected, and use of the Hamiltonian class with the new operator arithmetic will not be supported in future releases of PennyLane.

-  You can update your code to the new operator arithmetic by using ``qml.Hamiltonian`` instead of importing the Hamiltonian class directly or via ``qml.ops.Hamiltonian``.
-When the new operator arithmetic is enabled, ``qml.Hamiltonian`` will access the new corresponding implementation.

-  Alternatively, to continue accessing the legacy functionality, you can use ``qml.operation.disable_new_opmath()``.
+* Accessing ``qml.ops.Hamiltonian`` is deprecated because it points to the old version of the class that may not be compatible with the new approach to operator arithmetic.
+Instead, using ``qml.Hamiltonian`` is recommended because it dispatches to the :class:`~.LinearCombination` class when the new approach to operator arithmetic is enabled.
+This will allow you to continue to use ``qml.Hamiltonian`` with existing code without needing to make any changes.

   - Use of ``qml.ops.Hamiltonian`` is deprecated in v0.36